Vihandu19/document_processor/README.md

 - uvicorn app.main:app --reload
 - The API will be accessible at http://127.0.0.1:8000.
 You can interact with the documentation interface at http://127.0.0.1:8000/docs.

-model train (ideally 1-50 pages and 200-1k lines)
-1. python3 train_model.py --extract training_docs/document.pdf
-2. python3 train_model.py --auto-label pdf_features.json
-2. or python3 train_model.py --predict-new pdf_features.json
-2. or python3 train_model.py --prepare pdf_features.json

-3. open label_me.csv (google sheets) label columns 0:regular content
-1:header/footer
-2:section title/heading
-3.save file as label_me.csv
-4.repeat 1.-3.3

-5. python3 train_model.py --merge
-6. python3 train_model.py --train master_labeled_data.csv

 to-do:
-- train model for header/footer removal and section idenfitication
+- further model training
-- modify cleantext to use ml instead of rules based
-- update cleanup.py functions to take json as input

 Current issues:
+- reconstruction is breaking text into paragraphs to aggresivly
-- extraction is causing character level splitting *critical issue*
+- (fixed) extraction is causing character level splitting *critical issue*
 - requirements.txt out of date

-training data sources:
-filetype:pdf "whitepaper"
-filetype:pdf "user guide"
-filetype:pdf "technical manual"